Student Group Granting Program

 |Jan 01 - 30||January 31st||May 01 - August 31 (Spring/Summer Semester events)|

 Please note that to be eligible for funding, your events will still have to be approved by the Office of the Dean of Students SERM team, otherwise the Students’ Union reserves the right to deny/rescind funding.
-If you have questions or concerns please contact the program at firstname.lastname@example.org.
+Events that have not been approved by the SERM team can still be considered for funding.
+If you have questions or concerns please contact the program at email@example.com.

 How to Apply

 The Students’ Union administers the Student Group Granting program.
-Since funds are provided by the Students' Union, only SU-level groups are eligible for grants.
+Since funds are provided by the Students' Union, only SU-level groups are eligible for Event and Operations grants.